PerfectlySoft/PerfectDocs/guide/dir.md

 # Directory Operations

-Perfect brings file system operations into your sever side Swift environment in an accessible, common sense fashion.
+Perfect brings file system operations into your sever-side Swift environments to control how data is stored and retrieved in an accessible way.

 First, ensure the `PerfectLib` is imported in your Swift file: